Roger Stone Ordered To Appear In Court Following Post That Criticized Judge

 The caption that accompanied the photo of Jackson alluded to legal machinations by the "Deep State" that had set Stone up for a "show trial" in Jackson's court.

-The Instagram post was deleted and Stone submitted documents making an apology to Jackson.
+The Instagram post was deleted, and Stone submitted documents apologizing to Jackson.

 The judge had held open the prospect of modifying her gag order on Friday in the order that made clear she was trying to preserve her ability to seat an impartial jury and "maintain the dignity and seriousness of the courthouse and these proceedings."